skqhfla/CryptoTrooper/README.md

 ###Notes

-Encryption isn't just encoding, but mathematical encoding.
+Encryption isn't just encoding, but mathematical encoding

-White-box encryption isn't just obfuscation, but mathematical obfuscation.
+White-box encryption isn't just obfuscation, but mathematical obfuscation

-The only way to defeat evil is to become its master.
+The only way to defeat evil is to become its master

 > "Research is to see what everybody else has seen, and to think what nobody else has thought."